|

 wouldn't start a school out where he lived.

-The zebra played hooky ~ a lot.
-The ponies made fun of his stripes, and this
+The zebra played hooky ~ a lot, because the ponies made fun of his stripes, and this

 made him very sad.